-The Best Vegan Eats in Boston
+The 6 Best Restaurants With Delicious Vegan Eats in Boston

-Whole Heart Provisions
+1. Whole Heart Provisions

-Afterwards, if you still have some room left in your stomach, you can walk down a few storefronts and find yourself in front of Fomu, a 100% vegan, coconut-based ice cream chain.
+Afterward, if you still have some room left in your stomach, you can walk down a few storefronts and find yourself in front of Fomu, a 100% vegan, coconut-based ice cream chain.
 They also have some amazing baked goods in-store!

 Next on the list is Veggie Galaxy, located in Central Square in Cambridge.
 Veggie Galaxy has all-day breakfast, and their waffles are mouth-watering.
 Make sure to get some fruit on top as well!
 They also offer a wide selection of sandwiches and veggie burgers.
 Although they aren't fully vegan, every item on the menu can be made vegan if requested!
-Make sure to grab one of their cakes on the way out, especially the Taza chocolate cake - so rich and moist!
+Make sure to grab one of their cakes on the way out, especially the Taza chocolate cake—it's so rich and moist!

 JUGO'S is located just outside of Back Bay station, a few blocks off of Newbury Street.
-From my (extensive) research and experience, JUGO'S offers THE best acai bowls in Boston.
+From my (extensive) research and experience, JUGO'S offers the best acai bowls in Boston.
 They have a huge menu and five different types of bowls as well as smoothies, juices, toasts, and fruits.
 Note: JUGO'S does not offer seating unfortunately, but Copley Square is close by and has a lot of benches!

-Any I forgot?
+Can you think of any I forgot?
 Let me know in the comments!